iamdigiovanni/Symptom-Assesment-Interface/README.md

 # Symptom-Assesment-Interface
-This is a project completed in HCI class Spring 2019 designing an interface for patients
+This is a project completed in HCI class Spring 2019 designing an interface for patients to assess their pain